codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 };
 ```

-Things are looking better already.
-The code above have less reasons to change.
-Any database related changes shouldn't affect the code, only screen related changes.
-So we are starting to seperate concerns better.
+The code have less reason to change now, database related changes shouldn't affect it, only screen related changes.

 **Now go ahead and refactor your Products module** and write some mocha tests for it.

 # Test database services with Travis

-As you now have some Mocha tests for your database code setup a Travis instance for your project.
-You will need some dtabase scripts that can create and populate your database every time Travis runs, but this is a good way of ensuring your database script and your database are syncronized.
+Now that you have Mocha tests for your database code, setup a Travis instance for your project.
+You will need  database scripts that can create and populate your database every time Travis runs.
+This is a good practice and will ensure your database script and your database is syncronized.

 Look at [example project](https://github.com/avermeulen/TravisWithDatabase) that use Travis with a database.
-Take a look at the `.travis.yml` especially.
+Note the `.travis.yml` especially.

 ## Better database connections

-The code above is still coupled to the database use due to the `req.getConnection` function call.
-We need this call we need to handle the database connection using the `express-myconnection` module from a central configuration in our `server.js` file.
+The code is still coupled to the database due to the `req.getConnection` function call.
+It handles the database connection using the `express-myconnection` module with central database configuration in your `server.js` file.

-What if we could write the getProduct function like this:
+By using an alternative `connection-provider` module one can change this code to:

 ```javascript
 exports.getProduct = function(req, res, next){